wanghaisheng/responsive-landing-page-starter/content/blog/en/how-to-send-sms-messages-with-node-js-and-express-dr.md

 There are also optional params you can use.
 Find out more in [the SMS API Reference](https://developer.vonage.com/api/sms?theme=dark).

-## Send SMS Messages with Node.js and the Vonage SMS API
+## Send an SMS Message with Node.js and the Vonage SMS API

 To send a message, use the `vonage.message.sendSms` function and pass your virtual number you are sending the message from, a recipient number, and the message to be sent.